port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/gcp/examples/examples.md

 ## Mapping Extra Resources

-The resources in this page are only a few of the resources that the GCP Exporter supports.
+The resources in this page are only a few of the resources that the GCP Integration supports.

 If the resources you want to ingest into Port do not appear in these examples, you can head to the [Mapping Extra Resources](./mapping_extra_resources.md) page to learn about all of the kinds of GCP resources that are supported by the GCP integration and how to map them into Port.